sourceduty/Bot-to-Bot/README.md

 B. Cooperating Correlation:

 1. The process of Bot 1 is cooperatively correlated with the process of Bot 2.
-2. he correlated processed outputs are then combined into one cooperative output.
+2. The correlated processed outputs are then combined into one cooperative output.

 #